-- 1. Preliminary approval is subject to an expedited version of the City's Type II process (see MMC Section 19.1005).
+- 1. Preliminary approval is subject to an expedited review.
+The application will be processed under the procedures set forth in Oregon Revised Statutes (ORS) 197.360-197.380.
 The application is subject to a public notice and comment requirement but no public hearing, with a decision issued within 63 days of the application being deemed complete. - 2.
 Final approval is subject to the Type I process (see MMC Section 19.1004).
 The review is administrative and happens concurrently with review by the County Surveyor.